BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Problem Formulation

-where the numerator denotes the expected total utility across all $N$ chunks.
-Note that a chunk can only be played back after it has been downloaded entirely.
-Thus, $T_{\mathrm{end}}$ is greater than the last chunk's download finish time, i.e., $T_{\mathrm{end}} > t_{K_N} + T_{K_N}$.
+where the numerator denotes the expected total utility across all $N$ segments.
+Note that a segment can only be played back after it has been downloaded entirely.
+Thus, $T_{\mathrm{end}}$ is greater than the last segment's download finish time, i.e., $T_{\mathrm{end}} > t_{K_N} + T_{K_N}$.

 The second performance metric of interest is the expected fraction of time $\overline{s}_N$ that is spent not rebuffering and can be interpreted as a measure of the average playback ``smoothness''.
-This can be calculated by observing that the actual playback time for all $N$ chunks is $Np$ seconds.
+This can be calculated by observing that the actual playback time for all $N$ segments is $Np$ seconds.
 Thus, the expected {\em playback smoothness} $\overline{s}_N$ is given by